 Popular music educator Robert Gay shares his wealth of knowledge, in person, with this seven-part course on Verdi’s life and music.
 Works discussed will include all the best-loved Verdi operas, plus Luisa Miller, Attila, Sicilian Vespers, Don Carlos, Falstaff, and the great Requiem.

-Our group will have exclusive use of the luxurious boutique hotel called The Convent, which is situated on an extensive estate in the Pokolbin wine district.
+Our group will have exclusive use of the luxurious boutique hotel The Convent, which is situated on an extensive estate in the Pokolbin wine district.
 This 19-suite hotel offers lovely views of the estate and ‘farm to fork’ dining from its many organic gardens.

 Enjoy two outstanding meals at two highly regarded Hunter Valley establishments: a lunch at Restaurant Cuvée overlooking the vineyards, and a superb dinner at award-winning Muse.